 Losing a loved one is a difficult experience and the emotional burden can be harder to bear if disputes arise among surviving family members and other rightful beneficiaries.
 When questions are raised over the validity of a will or trust, a testator’s capacity, or potential fiduciary misconduct, an experienced attorney can help to lift the burden of resolving these disputes.

-The trust litigation attorneys at GM Group routinely represent clients in and around Santa Barbara County and throughout the state of California.
-Our legal team has extensive experience in the probate courts and a proven track record of helping clients successfully resolve estate and trust disputes.
+The trust litigation attorneys at GM Law routinely represent clients in and around Santa Barbara County and throughout the state of California.
+Our team has extensive experience in the probate courts and a proven track record of helping clients successfully resolve estate and trust disputes.

 Common Trust Disputes